bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 if (0x17 < uVar2) break;
 ```

-If the returned value is greater than `0x17` (i.e. is `0xff`) the loop breaks and the program returns an invalid value.
-This is how the program checks if a character is valid!
+It uses the character's value as a index and checks what is returned from the chunky array.

-It uses the characters value as a index and checks what is returned from this chunky array.
+If the returned value is greater than `0x17` (i.e. is `0xff`) the loop breaks and the program returns an invalid status value.

-So for example the character `'A' == '0x41'`, this would give us the memory location `0x43f791` that gives us an `0xff` meaning this character is not valid.
+So, for example the character `'A' == '0x41'`, gives us the memory location `0x43f791`.
+This memory location returns `0xff`, resulting in an invalid character.

 Doing this for all values and checking what returns a non `0xff` value gives us the following alphabet: